VergeGroup/swift-verge/Docs/docs/VergeStore/advanced-usage.md

 sidebar_label: Advanced usage
 ---

-## ☂️ Advanced Usage - to keep performance and scalability
+## To keep performance and scalability

-**Adding a cachable computed property in a State**
+## Adding a cachable computed property in a State

-We can add a computed property in a state to get a derived value with stored property,<br/>
+We can add a computed property in a state to get a derived value with stored property,
 and that computed property works fine as well other stored property.

 ```swift